Tallahasseean/medialign/README.md

 # MediaAlign

 MediaAlign is a cross-platform desktop application designed to help Plex users fix incorrectly named TV series episodes.
-It uses audio extraction and analysis to match episodes with their correct metadata from IMDB.
+It uses audio extraction and analysis to match episodes with their correct metadata from TMDB.

 ## Features